Wednesday, February 8th 2012 (Etc/UTC)

 Source: The Hindu

-2 Responses to “UAE Raises Minimum Salary Limit for Expats with Family”
+3 thoughts on “UAE Raises Minimum Salary Limit for Expats with Family

 BTW: just because you move to a new country doesn’t mean you won’t face any hardships because you take YOURSELF with you everywhere you go.
 It’s like people that move from “snowy states” like Michigan or Ohio; if you’re miserable in those states chances are you’ll be miserable in a new state.